machshev/bible-modules/README.md

 *NOTE:* This is still a work in progress. nothing usefull is garunteed to come of running this script yet ;)

-Currently this will print out to the screen a lost of entries parsed from the the SEDRA DB files.
+Currently this will print out to the screen a list of entries parsed from the SEDRA DB files.
 As development progresses, you will find various bible modules generated and some helpful flags for configuration.